 Patricia Brown, Esq.

 Ms. Brown is a Phi Beta Kappa graduate of the University of Richmond and has a JD from the University of Baltimore.
-Before joining Johns Hopkins in 1994, she was an assistant attorney general with the Maryland Office of the Attorney General for the Department of Health and Mental Hygiene.
+Prior to joining Johns Hopkins in 1994, she was an assistant attorney general with the Maryland Office of the Attorney General for the Department of Health and Mental Hygiene.

-In 2001, 2010 and 2016, Ms. Brown was named one of the top 100 women and a member of the Circle of Excellence by The Daily Record in Baltimore.
-She also was a recipient of the Girl Scouts of Central Maryland Distinguished Women’s Award in 2007, received a Brava Award from SmartCEO in 2012 and received the Outstanding Directors Award from the Baltimore Business Journal in 2015.
+In 2001, 2010 and 2016, Ms. Brown was named one of the Top 100 Women and a member of the Circle of Excellence by The Daily Record in Baltimore.
+She was also a recipient of the Girl Scouts of Central Maryland Distinguished Women’s Award in 2007; received a Brava Award from SmartCEO in 2012; received the Outstanding Directors Award from the Baltimore Business Journal and the Clementine Peterson Award from the United Way of Central Maryland in 2015; and received the Johns Hopkins University Community Champion Award in 2018.
 In 2016, she and her husband were named Philanthropists of the Year by United Way of Central Maryland.